samid737/scrambledev/_posts/2018-01-08-phaser-3-port-cameras-reinforcement-learning.md

 In my attempt, there where all sorts of problems I was faced with: Validating if it does learn and if it learns to converge to the right solution, the training time required,  the dimension of my state space and  the highly non-linear environment.
 In some test runs the agent was able to maintain perfect formation for about 10 seconds, but afterwards it would diverge.
 Yet I still believe with A bit more research it should be possible to get some sensible result, but darn you time....

 With these features added I can work on scenery, for example some enemy ground objects, Runways to take-off and land from, buildings and A background environment.
 Weapon systems, combat flight, mission building would follow afterwards.
 The UI will be considered in the final stages.
 The main challenge is automating the generation of the scenery/world.
 It might  be necessary to implement A mission/scenery editor to facilitate the above.
 If you are interested in collaborating in the development, please feel free to contact me.
-I could definitely use some extra hands to work on these features.
+I could definitely use an extra pair of hands to work on these features.

 *Scramble JS uses Phaser 3 as game engine.
 Fore more info, visit [Phaser.io](http://www.phaser.io).*